-We owe, again, the stellar website Springwise for telling us about the store A Vida Portuguesa, a company that has tracked down Portugal’s unique brands and “opened a store dedicated to products that have resisted the urge to keep up with changing times.”
+The website Springwise tells us about the store A Vida Portuguesa, a company that has tracked down Portugal’s unique brands and “opened a store dedicated to products that have resisted the urge to keep up with changing times.”

 The store sells over 1,000 products that have maintained their original packaging, that are made by hand, or that represent traditional Portuguese craftsmanship.
 Soaps, pencils, mugs, jewelry, notebooks, coffee, tea, blankets and even toothpaste-everything on stock holds a fragment of the nation’s collective memory.